lemourin/libcloudstorage/README.md

   when  not found,  `IHttpServer` interface  needs to  be implemented,  can be
   explicitly disabled with `--with-microhttpd=no`

+* `boost-filesystem`

+  when  found,  `LocalDrive` provider  representing  local  directory will  be
+  included, can be explicitly disabled with `--with-filesystem=no`

 * `mega`

   when  not  found,  `mega`  cloud  provider will  not  be  included,  can  be